-If your child has an NDIS plan, it’s important to let the National Disability Insurance Agency (NDIA) know about changes in your child’s or family’s circumstances.
+If your child has an NDIS plan and your child’s or family’s situation or details change, you must let the National Disability Insurance Agency (NDIA) know.

-Here are some examples of the changes you need to tell the NDIA about:
+Here are examples of changes you need to tell the NDIA about:

 - Your family’s ability to care for and support your child changes.